GUE-CYBER-LIMITED/digital-skills-for-marketing/01_foundations/how_websites_work.md

+---
+layout: page
+title: "How Websites Work"
+parent: "Module 1: Foundations of Digital Technology"
+nav_order: 4
+---

 # Lesson 4: How Websites Work?
 A Fun and Beginner-Friendly Guide

 Welcome to Lesson 4 of our computer adventure!
-Today, we’re diving into the exciting world of **How Websites Work**, uncovering the magic behind the webpages you visit every day.
+Today, we're diving into the exciting world of **How Websites Work**, uncovering the magic behind the webpages you visit every day.
 This lesson is crafted for beginners with no tech background, using simple language, fun analogies, and hands-on activities designed for your **Windows computer** or **Android phone**.
 We’ll explore how websites are built, stored, and displayed, covering key concepts like web servers, HTML, CSS, and JavaScript, plus web hosting.
 By the end, you’ll understand the nuts and bolts of websites and even create a tiny webpage of your own.
 Let’s get started!

 ---